-The biorhythm of wakefulness and sleep is better known as the circadian rhythm and is subject to much more body action than sleep and waking.
+Biorhythm of wakefulness and sleep is better known as the circadian rhythm and is subject to much more body things than sleep and wakefulness.
 The word circadian means "lasting about 24 hours" ( circa ≈ around, dies ≈ day).
 It is in the interest of our health that this rhythm be in line with civilian times.
 Today, it is very easy to mock this rhythm with artificial light, which has become one of the many toxic factors of today's environment.
 How to reverse it has been the subject of long discussions at the Department of Physiology UK's seminars, the content of which is the basis of this story.

 Practical instructions how to move the internal clock back

-People with a ruptured circadian rhythm are more likely to suffer from rush and anxiety than unfinished tasks, so I do not start with theories, but understandable, practical instructions on how to reverse the rhythm of sleep and wakefulness that has begun to "go" towards Late fall and getting up:
+People with a ruptured circadian rhythm are more likely to suffer from rush and anxiety than unfinished tasks, so I do not start with theories, but understandable, practical instructions how to reverse the rhythm of sleep and wakefulness that has begun to "go" towards late fall and getting up:

 - Find out what time your inner clock shows.
 It's not hard.
 Just watch when he starts taking you to sleep.
-This is when the pineal gland, led by the internal clock signals, releases into the bloodstream the hormone of the night, melatonin.
+This is the moment when the pineal gland led by the signals of the inner clock releases into the bloodstream the hormone of the night, melatonin.
 Subjective midnight occurs about 4 hours later.

 - Set your alarm clock for 2.5 hours after the subjective midnight .
 Or in other words, 6.5 hours after you started sleeping.

 - Turn off and go to sleep.
-When you start to sleep, then when you adjust the alarm, you should turn off all the lights if you have not left them before and go to sleep.
+When you start sleeping, then when you adjust the alarm, you should turn off all the lights if you have not left them before and go to sleep.

 - After lying down, do not shine.
-You should avoid white light until the alarm sounds, even if you have trouble sleeping.
+Until the alarm sounds, you must avoid white light, even if you are having trouble sleeping.
 This is an absolutely absolute requirement.
-Only weak red or yellow-red light, not a brighter small fire, is permissible.
+Only weak red or yellow-red light, not a brighter small fire, is permitted.
 The white light must not shine for more than 30 seconds.

 - When the alarm rings, light up the white light and watch for 3 minutes.
 Not close, of course, from a safe distance.
 This is the very step that moves the circadian clock.